aaronstevenwhite/arcweight/README.md

 A high-performance, modular Rust library for weighted finite state transducers (WFSTs).

 ArcWeight provides a comprehensive toolkit for constructing, combining, optimizing, and searching weighted finite-state transducers.
-It offers functionality comparable to OpenFST with a modern, type-safe Rust API.
+It offers functionality comparable to [OpenFst](https://www.openfst.org/) with a modern, type-safe Rust API.

 ## Features